SHAKKANS/SHAKKANS/README.md

       🤔 Some of the areas where I might need help are the DevOps Integration Pipeline, and Application network infrastructure.
       💬 Ask me about how to implement a Quality Assurance Process, Test Management, Defect Management, Agile Scrum Framework and Project Management tools such as Jira,I am happy to help.
-      📫 Reach me at shakkila.blr@gmail.com, for any QA process-related queries / My Linkedin: https://www.linkedin.com/in/shakkila-ansari-50160920/
+      📫 Reach me at shakkila.blr@gmail.com, for any QA or Software testing-related queries | My Linkedin: https://www.linkedin.com/in/shakkila-ansari-50160920/
      ⚡ Fun fact: In my free time, I love travelling, cooking and watching movies.

 ![GitbashGitGudGIF](https://github.com/user-attachments/assets/d503b1fc-e32c-4a52-a466-abe990d38deb)